Editor's note: This story appeared originally on NavyTimes.com on Aug. 18, 2015.

 Adm.
 Jon Greenert said told This Week in Defense News in an interview that will air Sunday that both he and the head of Naval Special Warfare Command, Rear Adm.
 Brian Losey, believe think that if women can pass the legendary six-month Basic Underwater Demolition/SEAL training, they should be allowed to serve.

 "Why shouldn't anybody who can meet these [standards] be accepted?
 And the answer is, there is no reason," Greenert said Tuesday in an exclusive interview with Navy Times and its sister publication Defense News.
 "So we're on a track to say, 'Hey look, anybody who can meet the gender non-specific standards, then you can become a SEAL.'"

 Greenert's full interview is set to air Sunday morning on "Defense News with Vago Muradian."

-The move to integrate the military's most storied commando units comes the day after news broke that two women had passed the Army's arduous Ranger course.
-Nineteen women began the course, which has about a 45 percent passing rate.
+The move to integrate the military's most storied commando units comes news that the SEALs will likely open to women comes the day after news broke that two women had passed the Army's arduous Ranger course.
+Nineteen women began the course, which generally has about a 45 percent passing rate.

-The Navy has said it is on track to open all ratings to women by next year, but this is the first indication that the SEALs are leaning toward accepting candidates.
+The Navy has said it is on a track to open all ratings upto women by next year, but this is the first indication that the SEALs are leaning towards accepting candidates.
 Greenert didn't specify a timeline for allowing women candidates into BUD/S training.

 Marine Corps Forces Special Operations Command is also conducting a review of its standards in preparation for a possible integration order, according to Maj.
 Gen. Joseph Osterman, MARSOC's commander.